 These calculations, however, are based on the actual productivity growth that occurred during this period.
-As a thought experiment, let us ask: what must have been the Coca-Cola productivity growth rate relative to the aggregate economywide productivity, for the real price to reach half of its 1886 value in 1959 (the year the Coca-Cola price was finally doubled)?
-We calculated and found that this would require average annual growth rate of 0.97% (averaged over 73 years).
+As a thought experiment, let us ask: what must have been the Coca-Cola productivity growth rate relative to the aggregate economy-wide productivity, for the real price to reach 1/2 of its 1886 value in 1959 (the year the Coca-Cola price was finally doubled)?
+We calculated and found that this would require average annual growth rate of 0.97 percent (averaged over 73 years).
 On Figure 5 we plot the real price of Coke under this hypothetical situation.
-According to the figure, under such circumstances the real price of Coke would reach 3.33¢, 67% of its 1886 value, briefly during 1919-20 and from 1947 and on, about 6 years before Woodruff's actual attempt to have 7.5¢ coins issued.
-Similarly, the real price of Coke would reach 4.17¢ (necessitating a nominal price increase to 6¢) in 1917, and 2.5φ (necessitating a nominal price increase to 10φ) in 1959.
+According to the figure, under such circumstances the real price of Coke would reach 3.33¢, 67 percent of its 1886 value, briefly during 1919-1920 and from 1947 and on, about 6 years before Woodruff's actual attempt to have 7 1/2-cent coins issued.
+Similarly, the real price of Coke would reach 4.17 cents (necessitating a nominal price increase to 6¢) in 1917, and 2 1/2¢ (necessitating a nominal price increase to 10 cents) in 1959.

 How do the actual Coca-Cola productivity growth figures compare with this hypothetical situation?
-The required average annual growth rate of 0.97% implies a cumulative productivity growth of about 71%.
-As discussed above, however, the real labor productivity growth during the 1899-1951 period was about 24%, which if interpolated for the entire 73-year period, would mean a cumulative productivity growth of about 34%, less than half of the required total productivity growth.
-The conclusion is that the Coca-Cola productivity growth was insufficient to justify holding the nominal price of the Coke constant during the entire 73-year period.
+The required average annual growth rate of 0.97 percent implies a cumulative productivity growth of about 71 percent.
+As discussed above, however, the real labor productivity growth during the 1899-1951 period was about 24 percent, which if interpolated for the entire 73-year period, would mean a cumulative productivity growth of about 34 percent, less than half of the required total productivity growth.
+The conclusion is that, the Coca-Cola productivity growth was insufficient to justify holding the nominal price of the Coke constant during the entire 73-year period.